 Here we go again: you’ve made some hotdogs, and now you’ve got leftover buns sitting in your kitchen for a questionable amount of time.
-If you don’t find a use for them soon, they will go bad.
+They will go bad if you don’t find a use for them soon.
 But you don’t want to make more hot dogs, and you certainly don’t want to have to run to the store to buy more!

 But don’t you worry.
 We are here to solve all your excess hot dog bun woes once and for all.
 Here are ten tips on what to do with leftover hotdog buns.

 If you’ve got bread, you can make your own garlic bread.
 Hot dog buns actually make for easy and cheesy garlic bread!
 Coat the roll with butter or olive oil and season it with spices and herbs like garlic powder, oregano, and basil.

 And don’t forget the cheese!
 Parmesan tastes delicious, but you can use whatever you have at home.
 This recipe shows you how to make garlic butter on your bread for an even tastier appetizer.